jonge-democraten/website/docs/design.md

 ## Page header image
 The page header is the image on top of each page (not site).
 Below the site header and menu bar.

 Multiple images can be added from the media library to function als page header image.
-The images need to be exactly 610 x 290 pixels to be accepted.
 In case multiple images are set, a random image will be selected on each page request.
 In case no image is set, the homepage image will be used.